Systolic inequalities for the number of vertices: Introduction

 We remark that metric systolic inequalities have been successfully studied in spaces other than manifolds; see, e.g., \cite[Appendix B]{gromov1983} or \cite{liokumovich2019}.
 Here we consider arbitrary simplicial complexes, which is not new, but allows to make definitions and present proofs in a very simple way.

 Now we get down to definitions, paralleling the Riemannian definitions in the combinatorial setting.
-For a subset $W\subset V(X)$ of vertices of a simplicial complex $X$, we denote by $\langle W\rangle$ the subcomplex induced by $W$.
+For a subset $W\subset V(X)$ of vertices of a simplicial complex $X$, we denote by $\langle W\rangle$ the subcomplex induced by $W$, that is, the subcomplex of all faces $\sigma\in X$ such that the vertices of $\sigma$ are in $W$.

 \begin{definition} A subset $Y\subset V(X)$ is called \emph{inessential} if the natural map $\pi_1(C)\to \pi_1(D)$ is trivial for every connected component $C$ of $\langle Y\rangle$ and every connected component $D$ of $X$. \end{definition}